 Dr. Colton's Office Hours.
-You should take full advantage of my office hours, which are held directly after class in the Underground Lab.
+You should take full advantage of my office hours, which are held in the Underground Lab.
 (The secret passageway to the Underground Lab is located on the ground floor of the ESC, on the north end of the building.
 There you'll find a door without a lock which opens to a long, descending staircase going down to the Underground Lab.)
-I recommend that you get as far as you can on the homework before class, and then come down to the UGL study area directly after class.
+I recommend that you get as far as you can on the homework on your own, and then come down to the UGL study area during my office hours.
 You will find other students from the class to work with, and you will have ready access to me when you have questions that your classmates can't answer.